pjsip/pjproject_docs/README.md

 The PJSIP's RTD settings page is at https://readthedocs.org/projects/pjsip/.
 This page controls various aspects of the RTD page.
 Some will be explained below.

 The documentation repository is at https://github.com/pjsip/pjproject_docs.
+You are reading the README of that repository.

-### Directory Layout
+### Contents

 - `docs/`
     - `source/`